darusakov/RusakovLab.github.io/astro.md

-**ASTRO** is a computational tool to construct a realistic multi-compartmental astrocyte model that can be biophysically interrogated in [NEURON](https://www.neuron.yale.edu/neuron/) computational environment, on the scale from nanometers to the entire cell moprhology. **ASTRO** also enables dynamics interactions between the modelled astorcyte and the surrounding 3D tissue environment.
+**ASTRO** is a computational tool to construct a realistic multi-compartmental astrocyte model that can be biophysically interrogated in [NEURON](https://www.neuron.yale.edu/neuron/) computational environment, on the scale from nanometers to the entire cell moprhology. **ASTRO** generates stochastically cell nanoscopic protrusions based on their real-world parametersm and enables dynamic interactions between the modelled astorcyte and the surrounding 3D tissue environment.

 #### Installation